-Existing Policies | The following briefly details the major tree-related policies within the City of Austin to outline how urban forestry resources are managed.
+Existing Policies | The following briefly details the major tree-related policies within the City of Austin in order to better understand how urban forestry resources are managed.

 Several City policy documents guide tree protection, preservation, and care within Austin.
-These include the Land Development Code (e.g., § 6-3-6 Standards of Care for Trees or Plant on Public Property) and the Environmental Criteria Manual.
+These include the Land Development Code (e.g. § 6-3-6 Standards of Care for Trees or Plant on Public Property), and the Environmental Criteria Manual.